wtanner/ctm/README.md

 Cellular Text Modem, based on the 3GPP reference implementation.

 This program allows you to communicate data over a cellular voice channel.
-The user data rate is 45.5 bps.
+The user data rate is 45.5 bps, which is the baudot TTY rate for U.S. services.